 |Nursing home||$183 plus $91 per bed until June 30, 2018. $183 plus $100 per bed between July 1, 2018, and June 30, 2020. $183 plus $105 per bed beginning July 1, 2020.|

-The commissioner shall set license fees for outpatient surgical centers, boarding care homes, and supervised living facilities at the following levels:
+The commissioner shall set license fees for outpatient surgical centers, boarding care homes, supervised living facilities, assisted living facilities, and assisted living facilities with dementia care at the following levels:

 |Outpatient surgical centers||$3,712|